todd-herbert/heltec-eink-modules/docs/README.md

 ### Fast mode (Partial Refresh)

 E-Ink displays generally take several seconds to refresh.
 Some displays have a secondary mode, where the image updates much faster.
 This is known officially as a *"Partial Refresh"*.
-For the sake of simplicity, this library instead uses the descriptive term *"Fast Mode*".
+For the sake of simplicity, this library instead uses the term *"Fast Mode*".

 The trade-off is that images drawn in fast mode are of a lower quality.
 The process may also be particularly difficult on the hardware. **Use sparingly.**